casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 ### General music data

-The General music set consisted of two part.
+The General music set consisted of two parts.
-- The Lakh Midi Dataset dataset, which was collected for by Raffel(2016) for Phd work on Audio-to-midi processing.
+- *The Lakh Midi Dataset dataset*, which was collected for by Raffel(2016) for Phd work on Audio-to-midi processing.
 It is made up of 178 579 midi files scraped from publicly available web sources (Raffel, 2019).
-- The Maestro Dataset , contructed by Google AI Magenta.
+- *The Maestro Dataset* , contructed by Google AI Magenta.
 It contains 1 202 midi files capturing performances of classical piano pieces from world class performers  (Google AI, Magenta 2019b)

 ### Style Specific music data